 The usual starting dose of lithium is 400mg for adults and 200mg for older people.
-Lithium level should be checked 5-7 days after starting treatment then weekly until two similar results are obtained at the same dose.
-The dose is normally increased in 200mg increments.
-There is a linear response between dosing and plasma levels therefore dose increments may be adjusted according to the previous level.
+Lithium level should be, checked 5-7 days after starting treatment then weekly until two similar results are, obtained at the same dose.
+The dose is, normally increased in 200mg increments.
+There is a linear response between dosing and plasma levels therefore dose increments may, be, adjusted according to the previous level.

-The blood sample should be taken 12 hours post dose therefore lithium is usually given in the evening.
-If using liquid preparation in divided doses, the sample should be taken 12 hours post the evening dose and just before the morning dose.
+The blood sample should be taken 12 hours post dose therefore lithium tablets are usually taken at night.
+If using liquid preparation in divided doses, the sample should be, taken 12 hours post the evening dose and just before the morning dose.